ccorcos/database-experiments/README.md

 I think for Postgres, we could potentially use plsql or plv8 to do all of this in the database -- that would be super cool.
 For foundationdb, I think we're stuck with retries.
 Worst case scenario, we'd have to pipe all writes through a single endpoint to prevent them from colliding.
 And at this point, we're just re-inventing locks.
 If it's a write-heavy index, then reads are going to retry constantly too.

-Lets implement latch crabbing.
+HERE
+- write about async kv and concurrency approach
+- risks of lock contention.
+- latch crabbing

-Postgres doesn't merge!
+- Postgres doesn't merge on deletes! interesting to explain why.

-Batch writes
+- LATER: Batch writes
+- How to implement this kind of thing on another database?
+Postgres or FoundationDb.

+FIX
 - Cleanup deletes nodes in bptree

 TODO
-- b+tree with locks
-	- on top of postgres vs foundationdb... the crab walk locks makes sense.
-But how to implement at a higher level like this?
-- test that concurrency checks actually work.

 - implement interval trees
-- implement list functionality.

-- expand implementation to interval trees.
-	- Or just use rbush, idb-rbush, sqlite rtree index, etc.
+	- rbush, idb-rbush, sqlite rtree index, only work for numerical values
-		- Only works for numerical values!
 	- Interval trees require numerical values because you need to "measure" a center point: https://en.wikipedia.org/wiki/Interval_tree
 		- Range trees are just an extension of interval trees.
 Need to "measure" area of a node.
 	- Segment trees are often confused with interval trees. (e.g. https://www.dgp.toronto.edu/public_user/JamesStewart/378notes/22intervals/) https://www.quora.com/What-is-a-segment-tree-and-what-are-its-applications
 		https://en.wikipedia.org/wiki/Segment_tree

+- implement list functionality.